 This book has remarkably clear instructions for the ancient technique of an India ink underdrawing to develop form and shadings from dark to light.

 Egg Tempera Painting by Koo Schadler

-This is the most comprehensive and clearly written book on the subject I’ve found.
-The author has developed a unique way of indicating form without making a black and white ink underdrawing.
+This is the most comprehensive and clearly written book on the subject that I’ve found.
+I have taken a workshop from this very talented woman and she has developed a unique way of indicating form without making an India ink underdrawing,